National Capitol DX Association's

 send us envelopes or postage, stating that the Amateur in question

-alarmed that someone else is deliberately pirating their call sign.
+are sometimes alarmed that someone else is deliberately pirating

 The lesson is that whether or not you want to receive cards via the